evolvingstuff/vdw2/content/posts/low-vitamin-d-associated-with-lipids-but-uncertain-if-more-d-helps.md

 # See also VitaminDWiki

-* <a href="/posts/vitamin-d-increases-hdl" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 791">Vitamin D increases HDL</a> A few references, both on-line and peer-reviewed, captured August 2010
+* [Vitamin D increases HDL](/posts/vitamin-d-increases-hdl) A few references, both on-line and peer-reviewed, captured August 2010

 * <a href="/posts/cholesterol-and-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 754">Cholesterol and vitamin D</a>